quasarframework/quasar-ui-qscroller/demo/src/markdown/scroller.md

 ```

 ::: info
-Whatever format is used for the `v-model` will be the same format returned via the `input` emit.
+Whatever format is used for the `v-model` will be the same format returned via the `input` event.
 :::